I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Photorealistic platforms — HeyGen, D-ID, Synthesia — generate video of human-like faces using server-side AI rendering.
 Synthesia recently raised $200 million at a $4 billion valuation (TechCrunch).
 HeyGen hit $100 million ARR by late 2025.
 These are serious products built for video production at scale.

-2D animated platforms — MascotBot, GliaStar — use client-side animation engines (like Rive) to render stylized characters in real time.
+2D animated platforms — Mascotbot, GliaStar — use client-side animation engines (like Rive) to render stylized characters in real time.
 No video generation.
 No server-side rendering bottleneck.
 The animation runs directly in the browser.

 HeyGen is too expensive for our use case.